 I look forward to law school as an opportunity to develop my most cherished personal characteristics.
 As an experienced leader, teacher, scholar, and professional, I have much to contribute to a program in law.
 My analytical, critical thinking, and interpersonal skills will help me become a competent attorney, and I am anxious to embark on this next stage of my career.

 "Your job on my law statement was amazing!
 It was incredibly good!
 Friends of mine read my essay and no one came close to what my editor did!
 I will send my essay just as she edited it.
 It simply cannot be any better!
 Thanks, for this tremendous help you gave me.
-This is the best $80 I have invested.
 I will make sure to refer your services to my friends."

 Click Here for the Edited Version.